slhcyl/Building-a-Simple-ETL-with-Airflow-PostgreSQL-and-Docker/README.md

 # Issue
 Airflow DAG recalls_etl_v1.py and PostgreSQL Database was created, however, the DAG recalls_etl_v1 failed due to ERROR - Failed to execute job 10 for task get_raw_data (Unterminated string starting at: line 1 column 3244243 (char 3244242); 2199).
 I conntaced the original owner of this process and got the reply from him.
-By running the following, I was unable to get the 200 records.
+By running the following code, I was unable to get the 200 records.
 It indicates the original API was corrupted and wasn't fixed by the IT team.
 ```
 import requests